amigavision/AmigaVision/cd32/ReadMe.txt

 * Trivial Pursuit
 * Vital Light

-## Games that still require a mouse
+## Games That Still Require a Mouse

 There are a few games that still require mouse because the game demands it.
 These are: